 Mounting the units on custom stands bolted into the ground adds stability.
 For easy identification in low light conditions, the boxes are powder coated red for emergency stench gas and blue for anti-stench, with beacon lights.

 Supporting Safer African Mines

 MineARC has been allowed to work closely with Kamoto Copper, an underground copper and cobalt mine located in the Katanga Province of the Democratic Republic of the Congo.

 Kamoto Copper place a strong emphasis on safety within their operations and are no stranger to MineARC safety products.
-In 2014, our MineARC Africa team worked closely with Kamoto to integrate two 30-man MineSAFE Standard Design Refuge Chambers and three MineSAFE Permanent Refuge Bays into their emergency response plan.
+For example, in 2014, our MineARC Africa team worked closely with Kamoto to integrate two 30-man MineSAFE Standard Design Refuge Chambers and three MineSAFE Permanent Refuge Bays into their emergency response plan.